Webinar | How to measure and reduce plastic in healthcare

-For Plastic Free July, HCWH Europe is organising a webinar to show how waste audits support a reduction of plastic use in healthcare and present the tools you need to make a change in your own healthcare facility.
+For Plastic Free July, HCWH Europe organised a webinar to show how waste audits support a reduction of plastic use in healthcare and presented the tools you need to make a change in your own healthcare facility.

 Plastics play an important role in providing healthcare, but it is important to recognise the negative health and environmental impacts across their lifecycle: from oil and gas extraction and the use of toxic additives to the large volumes of waste and plastic pollution generated.